ok-robot/ok-robot/README.md

 Once both the robot and workstation are complete.
 You are good to start the experiments.

 ## Run Experiments
 First [set up the environment](./docs/environment-setup) with the tapes, position the robot properly and scan the environment to get a r3d file from Record3D.
-Place it in `/navigation/r3d/` run following commands.
+Place it in `/ok-robot-navigation/r3d/` run following commands.

 **On Workstation**:

-In one terminal run the [Navigation Module](./navigation/).
+In one terminal run the [Navigation Module](./ok-robot-navigation/).
 ```
 mamba activate ok-robot-env

-cd navigation
+cd ok-robot-navigation
 python path_planning.py debug=False dataset_path='r3d/{your_r3d_filename}.r3d' cache_path='{your_r3d_filename}.pt' pointcloud_path='{your_r3d_filename}.ply'
 ```

-In another terminal run the [Manipulation module](./anygrasp/README.md)
+In another terminal run the [Manipulation module](./ok-robot-manipulation/README.md)
 ```
 mamba activate ok-robot-env

-cd anygrasp
+cd ok-robot-manipulation
 python dempy.py --open_communication --debug
 ```